Alhambra Theatre, Bradford: Studio Theatre

 The complex also houses a smaller studio theatre, with seating for 200, or standing room for 300.
 This is mainly used for new comedy, including tours by Alun Cochrane, Tom Stade & Patrick Monahan.

 Catering

 In 2012 a new restaurant, called "Restaurant 1914" was opened at the top of the Alhambra theatre, with views overlooking Bradford City Park.
-This new restaurant, headed by head chef John Monkhouse and senior bars and catering manager Marc Johannson, was constructed at a cost of £250,000 and has more than doubled the dining capacity of the theatre.
+Restaurant 1914 was constructed at a cost of £250,000 and has more than doubled the dining capacity of the theatre.